logigearcorp/docs.testarchitect.com/content/automation-guide/action-based-testing-language/built-in-settings/value-settings/standard-ascii-only/_index.md

 weight: 8
 aliases:
     - /TA_Automation/Topics/bis_standard_ASCII_only.html
+keywords: "standard ASCII only, discard characters whose ASCII codes are out of range of 32-217, remove characters that are not standard ASCII characters, accept standard ASCII characters only"
 ---
-keyword: [standard ASCII only, discard characters whose ASCII codes are out of range of 32-217, remove characters that are not standard ASCII characters, accept standard ASCII characters only]
----

-# standard ASCII only

 ## Description